sumup-oss/foundry/CONTRIBUTING.md

 For development and local testing we recommend the following.

-1. Run `yarn dev`.
+1. Run `npm run dev`.
 This will clean the `dist` folder and copy over all relevant files.
-2. Run `yarn` inside the `dist` folder.
+2. Run `npm install` inside the `dist` folder.
 This will ensure all dependencies are present in the dist folder when linking.
-3. Inside the `dist` folder run `yarn link`.
+3. Inside the `dist` folder run `npm link`.
 This will make the compiled version of Foundry available for linking in projects you want to test your changes in, for example changes to the ESLint config.
-4. Inside the project you want to test your local changes to Foundry, run `yarn link @sumup/foundry`.
+4. Inside the project you want to test your local changes to Foundry, run `npm link @sumup/foundry`.

-Refer to the [Yarn docs](https://classic.yarnpkg.com/en/docs/cli/link#search) to learn more about linking local dependencies.
+Refer to the [npm docs](https://docs.npmjs.com/cli/v9/commands/npm-link) to learn more about linking local dependencies.

 ## Release process